 The 192nd was boarded onto the U.S.A.T.
 Gen. Hugh L. Scott and sailed on Monday, October 27.
 During this part of the trip, many tankers had seasickness, but once they recovered they spent much of the time training in breaking down machine guns, cleaning weapons, and doing KP.
 The ship arrived at Honolulu, Hawaii, on Sunday, November 2, and had a two-day layover, so the soldiers were given shore leave so they could see the island.
 On Wednesday, November 5, the ship sailed for Guam but took a southerly route away from the main shipping lanes.
 It was at this time it was joined by, the heavy cruiser, the U.S.S.
-Louisville and, another transport, the S.S.
+Louisville and, another transport, the U.S.A.T.
 President Calvin Coolidge.
 Sunday night, November 9, the soldiers went to bed and when they awoke the next morning, it was Tuesday, November 11.
 During the night, while they slept, the ships had crossed the International Dateline.

 On Saturday, November 15, smoke from an unknown ship was seen on the horizon.
 The Louisville revved up its engines, its bow came out of the water, and it shot off in the direction of the smoke.
 It turned out the smoke was from a ship that belonged to a friendly country.
 On several more occasions, during the trip, the cruiser intercepted ships after smoke was seen on the horizon.
-The first time the ship was from a friendly country, but the next two intercepted ships were Japanese freighters carrying scrap metal to Japan.
+It turned out that the unknown ship was from a friendly country, but two other intercepted ships were Japanese freighters hauling scrap metal to Japan.
 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.

-At the fort, they were greeted by Colonel Edward P. King, who apologized that they had to live in tents along the main road between the fort and Clark Field.
-He made sure that they had what they needed and received Thanksgiving Dinner – which was a stew thrown into their mess kits – before he went to have his own dinner.
+At the fort, they were greeted by Gen. Edward P. King, who apologized that they had to live in tents along the main road between the fort and Clark Field.
+He made sure that they had what they needed and received dinner – which was a stew thrown into their mess kits – before he went to have his own dinner.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 The members of the battalion pitched the ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were from WW I and were pretty ragged.
 They were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.
 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued also turned out to be a heavy material which made them uncomfortable to wear in the tropical heat.

-At Cebu, seven tanks of the company fought a three hour battle with the Japanese.
+At Cabu, seven tanks of the company fought a three hour battle with the Japanese.
 The main Japanese line was south of Saint Rosa Bridge ten miles to the south of the battle.
 The tanks were hidden in brush as Japanese troops passed them for three hours without knowing that they were there.
-While the troops passed, Lt.
+While the troops passed, 1st.
+Lt.
 William Gentry was on his radio describing what he was seeing.
 It was only when a Japanese soldier tried to take a short cut through the brush, that his tank was hidden in, that the tanks were discovered.
 The tanks turned on their sirens and opened up on the Japanese.
 They then fell back and C Company was re-supplied and withdrew to Baluiag where the tanks encountered Japanese troops and ten tanks.
 It was at Baluiag that Gentry’s tanks won the first tank victory of World War II against enemy tanks.

 On December 31, 1941, 1st Lt.
 William Gentry, commanding officer of C Company, sent out reconnaissance patrols north of the town of Baluiag.
 The patrols ran into Japanese patrols, which told the Americans that the Japanese were on their way.
 Knowing that the railroad bridge was the only way into the town and to cross the river, Lt.
 Gentry set up his defenses in view of the bridge and the rice patty it crossed.
 Early on the morning of the 31st, the Japanese began moving troops and across the bridge.
 The engineers came next and put down planking for tanks.
 A little before noon Japanese tanks began crossing the bridge.
 Later that day, the Japanese had assembled a large number of troops in the rice field on the northern edge of the town.
 One platoon of tanks under the command of 2nd Lt.
 Marshall Kennady was to the southeast of the bridge.
 Gentry’s tanks were to the south of the bridge in huts, while the third platoon commanded by Capt Harold Collins was to the south on the road leading out of Baluiag.
 2nd Lt.
 Everett Preston had been sent south to find a bridge to cross to attack the Japanese from behind.

 Major John Morley, of the Provisional Tank Group, came riding in his jeep into Baluiag.
 He stopped in front of a hut and was spotted by the Japanese who had lookouts in the town’s church steeple.
-The guard became very excited so Morley, not wanting to give away the tanks positions, got into his jeep and drove off.
+The guard became very excited so Morley, not wanting to give away the tanks’ positions, got into his jeep and drove off.
 Gentry had told Morley that his tanks would hold their fire until he was safely out of the village.
 When Gentry felt the Morley was out of danger, he ordered his tanks to open up on the Japanese tanks at the end of the bridge.
 The tanks then came smashing through the huts’ walls and drove the Japanese in the direction of Lt.
 Marshall Kennady’s tanks.
 Kennady had been radioed and was waiting.
 Kennady held his fire until the Japanese were in view of his platoon and then joined in the hunt.
 The Americans chased the tanks up and down the streets of the village, through buildings and under them.
 By the time C Company was ordered to disengage from the enemy, they had knocked out at least eight enemy tanks.

 C Company withdrew to Calumpit Bridge after receiving orders from Provisional Tank Group.
 When they reached the bridge, they discovered it had been blown.
 Finding a crossing the tankers made it to the south side of the river.
 Knowing that the Japanese were close behind, the Americans took their positions in a harvested rice field and aimed their guns to fire a tracer shell through the harvested rice.
 This would cause the rice to ignite which would light the enemy troops.

 The tanks were about 100 yards apart.
 The Japanese crossing the river knew that the Americans were there because the tankers shouted at each other to make the Japanese believe troops were in front of them.
 The Japanese were within a few yards of the tanks when the tanks opened fire which caused the rice stacks to catch fire.
-The fighting was such a rout that the tankers were using a 37 milimeter shell to kill one Japanese soldier.
+The fighting was such a rout that the tankers were using a 37-millimeter shell to kill one Japanese soldier.

 Tom’s tank company was next sent to the Barrio of Porac to aid the Filipino army which was having trouble with Japanese artillery fire.
 From a Filipino lieutenant, they learned where the guns were located and attacked.
 Before the Japanese withdrew, the tanks had knocked out three of the guns.
 After this, the tanks withdrew to the Hermosa Bridge and held it on the north side until all the troops were across.
 The tanks then crossed to the south and destroyed the bridge which held the Japanese up for a few days.
 This was the beginning of the Battle of Bataan.

 In early February, the Japanese attempted to land troops behind the main battle line on Bataan.
 The troops were quickly cut off and when they attempted to land reinforcements, they were landed in the wrong place.
 The fight to wipe out these two pockets became known as the Battle of the Points.